Attempted assassination of Ronald Reagan: Jodie Foster

-President Ronald Reagan
+Ronald Reagan

 Reagan's staff members were anxious for the president to appear to be recovering quickly, and the morning after his operation he saw visitors and signed a piece of legislation.
 Reagan left the hospital on the morning of April 11.
 Entering the limousine was difficult, and he joked that the first thing he would do at home was "sit down".

 Reagan's recovery speed impressed his doctors, but they advised the president not to work in the Oval Office for a week and avoid travel for several weeks.
-No visitors were scheduled for his first weekend; initially, Reagan worked two hours a day in the White House's residential quarters.
+No visitors were scheduled for his first weekend.
+Initially, Reagan worked two hours a day in the White House's residential quarters.
 Reagan did not lead a Cabinet meeting until day 26, did not leave Washington until day 49, and did not hold a press conference until day 79.
 Ruge, the physician to the president, thought recovery was not complete until October.
 Reagan's plans for the month after the shooting were canceled, including a visit to the Mission Control Center at Lyndon B. Johnson Space Center in Houston, Texas, in April 1981 during STS-1, the first flight of the Space Shuttle.
 Vice President Bush instead called the orbiting astronauts during their mission.
-Reagan would visit Mission Control during STS-2 that November.
+Reagan visited Mission Control during STS-2 that November.

-The events contributed to Reagan's initial popularity; though he had enjoyed approval ratings of up to 60% until March, his ratings surged to nearly 70% in the following months.
-Privately, Reagan believed that God had spared his life so that he might go on to fulfill a greater purpose and, although not a Catholic, meetings with Mother Teresa, Cardinal Terence Cooke, and fellow shooting survivor Pope John Paul II reinforced his belief.
+The events contributed to Reagan's initial popularity.
+Though he had enjoyed approval ratings of up to 60% until March, his ratings surged to nearly 70% in the following months.
+Privately, Reagan believed that God had spared his life so that he might go on to fulfill a greater purpose and, although he was not a Catholic, his meetings with Mother Teresa, Cardinal Terence Cooke, and his fellow shooting-survivor Pope John Paul II reinforced his belief.